Where should you invest your money? This is one of the most popular questions for anyone new to the investment world.

 Investing in the stock market involves high risk and high returns.
 You can expect a return of 15-20% per annum by investing in stocks.

-Investing in stocks has been a life changer for many people.
-Although a number of people have lost money in stocks, however, many of the billionaires in India created huge wealth by investing in stock market.
+Investing in stocks has been a life-changer for many people.
+Although a number of people have lost money in stocks, however, many of the billionaires in India created huge wealth by investing in the stock market.
+You can check the portfolio of stock market superstars here.

 3. Mutual funds: